sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 - Not every terraform subccommands performs API operations; may of them only operate on a state Data.
 - only two backens actually perform operations local and remote
-    - local means where your terraform.tfstate file is avilla
+    - local means where your terraform.tfstate file is avillable in your system